cerplot/luigi/doc/configuration.rst

   Number of seconds to wait between pinging scheduler to let it know that the worker is still alive.
 Defaults to 1.0.

-task_limit
+step_limit
   .. versionadded:: 1.0.25

-  Maximum number of tasks to schedule per invocation.
+  Maximum number of steps to schedule per invocation.
 Upon exceeding it, the worker will issue a warning and proceed with the workflow obtained thus far.
 Prevents incidents due to spamming of the scheduler, usually accidental.
 Default: no limit.